Pavo Barišić: Biography

-In May 2021, Barišić has been elected as ordinary member of the European Academy of Science and Arts, which has its headquarters in Salzburg, Austria.

 Philosophy

 World and Ethos

-The main topic of the book Welt und Ethos (1992) is Hegel's attitude towards the sundown of the occidental spiritual development.
-It analyses the turning point from the pinnacle of the absolute idealism to the nihilistic eclipse of the European metaphysics.
-In focus of its reconsideration is the concept of the world as ethos of the man, his whereabouts, abode, domicile, home, ecumene, the inhabited earth.
-It sheds light on Hegel's re-narration of the teleological order of events in the world history.
+The main topic of the book Welt und Ethos (1992) is Hegel's understanding of the twilight of Western spiritual development.
+The book analyses the transition from the culmination of absolute idealism to the nihilistic eclipse of European metaphysics.
+Its inquiry focuses on the concept of the world as human ethos – understood as one’s place of being, dwelling, home, oikoumene, or inhabited earth.
+In this context, the study elucidates Hegel's reinterpretation of the teleological order of events in world history.

-The book finishes with a famous parable on the spirit as a seed.
-Through this comparison, the ambiguous and dialectical nature of Hegel's view emerges into the broad daylight: "He has proved that the western spiritual life has attained its ripeness.
-After that, the ripened seed has to fall off, decay and decline.
-However, Hegel's position differs substantially from the nihilism that followed it; thus, he does not consider only one side of the completion of the spirit in the world.
-The development does not end in the sheer ruination of the thousands years’ work of the spirit in the world.
-From the ripened fruit arises a new seed, a new principle and life."
+The book concludes with Hegel’s well-known parable of the spirit as a seed, through which the ambiguous and dialectical nature of his philosophy becomes apparent: "He has shown that the Western spiritual life has reached its maturity.
+Thereafter, the ripened seed must fall, decay, and decline.
+Yet Hegel's position differs fundamentally from the nihilism that followed it; he does not consider only one aspect of the completion of spirit in the world.
+Development does not end in the mere ruin of thousands of years of spiritual labour.
+From the ripened fruit arises a new seed, a new principle, and a new life."

-Erwin Hufnagel explains that this study "propounds all substantial parts of Hegel's philosophy" and "takes into consideration the relevant secondary literature with a rare systematic potency and impressive capability of differentiation".
+The philosopher Erwin Hufnagel observed that the study "presents all the essential components of Hegel's philosophy" and "takes into account the relevant secondary literature with rare systematic rigour and impressive powers of differentiation".

 Ethical Ideal of Democracy

-In the thematic issue on Democracy and Political Education, edited on the 150th anniversary of John Dewey, Barišić highlights two key moral criteria "that in a special way point to the superiority of the educational ideal in a democratic community over any other form of social integration.
-First, there is the level of common interest that is realised in a society.
-The second principle is that of freedom to develop new common and individual interests in various forms of association."
+In a thematic issue on Democracy and Political Education, edited on the occasion of the 150th anniversary of John Dewey, Barišić identifies two key moral criteria "that point in a particular way to the superiority of the educational ideal within a democratic community over any other form of social integration.
+First, there is the degree of common interest realised within a society.
+Second, there is the principle of freedom to develop new common and individual interests in various forms of association."

-The main question is whether the ethical ideal of humanity could be applied as a philosophical basis for the evaluation and justification of democratic practices.
-The study considers that Dewey's advocacy of strengthening the moral and participative democracy links in local communities was the reason why his model of democracy has found its way into the communitarian discourse.
-Dewey does not destroy the foundations of liberalism and democracy by emphasising the substantial communication-community-common connection, but rather enriches, strengthens, and takes the same to a higher level.
+The central question addressed is whether the ethical ideal of humanity can serve as a philosophical foundation for the evaluation and justification of democratic practices.
+The study argues that Dewey's emphasis on strengthening moral and participatory democratic ties within local communities explains why his model of democracy has found resonance within communitarian discourse.
+By stressing the substantive nexus between communication, community, and the common good, Dewey does not undermine liberal democracy; but rather enriches and strengthens it.